facebook/relay/website/versioned_docs/version-v4.0.0/Modern-GraphQLInRelay.md

 }
 ```

-Any fields specified in the client schema, can be fetched as client-side data from the [Relay Store](./relay-store) by using [a QueryRenderer](./query-renderer).
+Any fields specified in the client schema, can be fetched from the [Relay Store](./relay-store), by requesting it in a query.

 For more details, refer to the [Local state management section](./local-state-management.html).